Darling River Eco Corridor #32

 Project Information:

-Darling River Eco Corridor #32 is a Human-Induced Regeneration (HIR) project located approximately 50km northwest of Bourke in the Mulga Lands bioregion of New South Wales.
-Registered in November 2017, the project covers a substantial area of 19,847 hectares.
-The region is traditionally utilized for extensive rangeland grazing, primarily of sheep, goats, and cattle, which characterizes the local land use alongside conservation efforts.
+Darling River Eco Corridor #32 is a Human-Induced Regeneration (HIR) project located approximately 50km northwest of Bourke in the Far West region of New South Wales.
+Registered in November 2017, the project covers a substantial area of 19,847 hectares within the Bourke Shire Council local government area.
+The surrounding region is part of the Mulga Lands bioregion, a semi-arid landscape traditionally utilized for extensive rangeland grazing of sheep, cattle, and goats.